ahmadawais/Woo-Keep-The-Change/readme.txt

-=== Woo Keep The Change ===
+=== eCommerce Keep The Change ===
 Contributors: mrahmadawais, maedahbatool, ahmadbilaldev, WPTie Donate link: http://AhmadAwais.com/contact/
 Tags: woo, woo keep the change, woo round off, round off, woocommerce, woocommerce add fee Requires at least: 4.0.0
 Tested up to: 5.3
-Stable tag: 1.12.0
+Stable tag: 2.0.0
 License: GPL v2.0

-Woo Keep The Change plugin helps online store owners keep the change :) i.e., Round the Total to $50 instead of $49.28.
+eCommerce Keep The Change plugin helps online store owners keep the change :) i.e., Round the Total to $50 instead of $49.28.

 == Description ==

-Woo Keep The Change plugin helps online store owners keep the change :) i.e., Round the Total to $50 instead of $49.28.
+eCommerce Keep The Change plugin helps online store owners keep the change :) i.e., Round the Total to $50 instead of $49.28.

 - Install and activate the plugin.
 - Enable on Woo KTC on the settings page.